Pediatric Eye Exam Robot

 Academic Paper

-Co-first authoring a forthcoming ACM paper synthesizing findings across media design, child–robot interaction, and clinical UX research.
+Co-authoring a forthcoming ACM paper synthesizing findings across media design, child–robot interaction, and clinical UX research.
 Written in ACM LaTeX.

 SAM the Ranger Storyboard